Update 2023

-This page details my steps in setting up and operating monogatari robot.
+This page details my steps in setting up and operating the twitter monogatari robot.

 A previous attempt at running a Monogatari Series twitter bot died under mysterious circumstances, and to the best of my knowledge, nobody else started a slot-in replacement.
 Spotting a gap in the twitter clout market, I sprang into action and assembled this minor travesty.